 Using these tags appropriately is a big part of making your website more usable, for many reasons.

 First, readers should essentially be able to scan the headers of your text to get a sense of what’s on any given page.
-That’s what the headers were designed to do, and using them consistently and in the right order generally looks better and is easier for the reader to navigate.
+That’s what headers do.
+Using headers consistently and in the right order looks better and is easier for the reader to navigate.